 - Toxic megacolon.
-This is a rare condition that causes an enlarged colon.
-Left untreated, your colon can rupture, which can be fatal.
+Toxic megacolon is a rare condition that causes a grossly enlarged colon.
+Left untreated, your colon can rupture.
+This can be fatal.

 - Bowel perforation.
 Damage from the infection or toxic megacolon can cause a hole to form in your intestines.

-- Kidney failure.
-In severe cases of C. diff infection, rapid dehydration can lead to kidney failure.
+- Kidney injury.
+In severe cases of C. diff infection, rapid dehydration can lead to acute kidney injury.

-Despite its resistant to many cleaning products, there are several things you can do prevent yourself from developing a C. diff infection.
+Despite its resistance to many cleaning products, there are several things you can do to prevent yourself from developing or spreading a C. diff infection.

-- Wash your hands regularly with soap and warm water, especially after using the bathroom and before eating.
+- Wash your hands regularly with soap and warm water.
+This is especially important after using the bathroom and before eating.

 - Don’t take antibiotics unnecessarily.
-Keep in mind that antibiotics are only effective for bacterial infections and won’t treat a viral infection, such as the flu.
+Keep in mind that antibiotics are only effective for bacterial infections and won’t treat a viral infection, such as the flu or common cold.

-- Keep surfaces in high-use areas, such as bathrooms and kitchens, clean.
-Try to periodically clean these areas with products containing bleach, which is effective against the C. diff bacterium.
+- Keep surfaces in high-use areas clean.
+This includes bathrooms and kitchens.
+Try to periodically clean these areas with products containing bleach.
+Bleach is effective against the C. diff bacterium.

 Most C. diff infections respond well to a 10-day course of oral antibiotic treatment.